ambi1303/Multi-Model/chat/chat/mental_state_analyzer/README.md

 # Mental State Analyzer

-A Python-based tool for analyzing mental states and emotions from chat messages using natural language processing and machine learning.
+A service for analyzing emotions, sentiment, and mental states from chat messages.

 ## Features

 - Emotion detection using transformer models
-- Sentiment analysis
+- Sentiment analysis using TextBlob
-- Mental state classification
+- Mental state mapping based on emotions and sentiment
-- Visualization of results
+- Visualization of mental states and sentiment trends
-- Data preprocessing and analysis
+- REST API with FastAPI
+- Prometheus metrics for monitoring

 ## Installation